 The Special Terms and Conditions (STCs) of an approved 1115 waiver list:

-- The waivers necessary to establish and maintain Oregon’s transformed health care system under the demonstration;
+- The waivers needed to perform the demonstration;

-- The specific expenditures CMS will allow the state to make, with federal matching funds included, on items, programs or services now permitted under the demonstration; and
+- How the state may pay for new items, programs or services permitted under the demonstration;

 - The federal matching funds the state will receive for covering the new items, programs or services;

 - Other state requirements related to rate setting, performance measures, quality improvement, reporting, and more.